dhedge/dhedge-v2-sdk/README.md

 ### Create pool

-Create a pool with USDC and WETH enabled assets, but only USDC available for deposit.
+Create a pool with Manager Name, Pool Name, Ticker.
+USDC and WETH enabled assets, but only USDC available for deposit.
+Manager Fee Percent

 ```
 const usdcTokenAddress = "USDC_TOKEN_ADDRESS"